GiBiT/m4b-to-mp3-Converter/README.md

 ## How to Run

-Interactive Mode
+### Interactive Mode
 1. Open Powershell
-2. Run `.\Split-M4B-Chapters.ps1` or paste the contents of the `.ps1`
+2. Run `.\Split-M4B-Chapters-Prompt.ps1` or paste the contents of the `.ps1`
 3. Type the Filepath (ex.
 C:\Downloads\File.m4b)
 4. Wait for it to complete

+#### Troubleshooting
+If you get an error regarding Unauthorized.
+Try this: `powershell -ExecutionPolicy Bypass -Command "& '.\Split-M4B-Chapters-Prompt.ps1'"`

-Direct Command Mode
+### Direct Command Mode
 1. Open Powershell
 2. Run `.\Split-M4B-Chapters.ps1 -InputFile "C:\Downloads\File.m4b"`
 3. Wait for it to complete

-The issue with the "Direct Command Mode" is that you may not have the right file permissions.
+If you encounter an issue with the "Direct Command Mode" is that you may not have the right file permissions.
 To solve that:
 1. Open Powershell
 2. Type `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
 3. Then re-run the command

-Another possible fix if you're getting issues getting it to run: (Obviously Replace {File} with your filename) `powershell -ExecutionPolicy Bypass -Command "& '.\Split-M4B-Chapters.ps1' -InputFile 'File.m4b'"`
+If that didn't fix it, try this: `powershell -ExecutionPolicy Bypass -Command "& '.\Split-M4B-Chapters.ps1' -InputFile 'File.m4b'"` or direct path names: `powershell -ExecutionPolicy Bypass -File "C:\Downloads\Split-M4B-Chapters.ps1" -InputFile "C:\Downloads\File.m4b"`

 ## How It Works
 1. Once you run that code it will take any chapters that it finds in the input file and convert it to individual mp3 files (unless you're running Fix-2 which converts to m4a).